Red Dwarf: Setting

 The main setting of the series is the eponymous mining spaceship Red Dwarf.
-In the first episode, set sometime in the late 21st century, (Note: Later revised to the 23rd century, according to the 1991 episode "DNA", or the 22nd century, according to the 1997 episode "Ouroboros".) an on-board radiation leak kills everyone except lowest-ranking technician Dave Lister, who is in suspended animation at the time, as punishment for smuggling a cat aboard the ship.
+In the first episode an on-board radiation leak kills everyone except lowest-ranking technician Dave Lister, who is in suspended animation at the time, as punishment for smuggling a cat aboard the ship.
 The cat, Frankenstein, who is revealed to be pregnant, is safe in the cargo hold.
 Following the accident, the ship's computer Holly keeps Lister in stasis until the radiation levels return to normal—a process that takes three million years.
 Lister therefore emerges as the last human being in the universe—but not alone on board the ship.
 His former bunkmate and immediate superior Arnold Judas Rimmer (a character plagued by failure) is resurrected by Holly as a hologram to keep Lister sane.
-They are joined by a creature known only as Cat, who was initially thought to be the last member of a race of humanoid felines that evolved in the ship's hold from Lister's pregnant cat during the three million years that Lister was in stasis.
-In series 1 episode 4 'Waiting for God', it was revealed that the cat priest had also survived, and was living in the hold of the ship.
+They are joined by a creature known only as Cat, apparently the last member of a race of humanoid felines that evolved in the ship's hold from Lister's pregnant cat during the three million years that Lister was in stasis.

 The series revolves around Lister being the last human alive, after three million years of travel from Earth, with his companions.
 The crew encounter phenomena such as time distortions, faster-than-light travel, mutant diseases and strange lifeforms (all evolved from Earth, because the series has no aliens) that had developed in the intervening millions of years.

 Despite the pastiche of science fiction used as a backdrop, Red Dwarf is primarily a character-driven comedy, with science fiction elements used as complementary plot devices.
 Especially in the early episodes, a recurring source of comedy was the Odd Couple-style relationship between the two central characters of the show, who have an intense dislike for each other yet are trapped together deep in space.